richa103/visualize-path-finder/README.md

  mouse button is down and to drag the start, waypoint, or end nodes.

  ### States
- There are a varied amounts of states to reflect the current nature of the program.
-For example, if an algorithm has been called and on drag events of start, waypoint, or end nodes happen, then the algorithm should reflect realtime changes on screen instead of delayed
+ There are a varied amount of states to reflect the current nature of the program.
+For example, if an algorithm has been called once without resetting, then on drag events of the start, waypoint, or end nodes should reflect realtime changes on the screen instead of delayed CSS animations.
- CSS animations.
 A flag is set in the game class that does not call the timeoutTrigger function, that is usually called.

  ### Buttons, Drop down menus
  The Buttons and drop down menus at the top of the scren have onClick events that call handleClick functions that clear the board or